mammenarjun2/Terragrunt-Ansible/README.md

 cat the ssh pub key
 ```
 Copy the public key and place it in the project where the dev
-vm is under in this location on gcp https://console.cloud.google.com/compute/metadata/sshKeys,so that the master node vm can access the dev vm.
+vm is under in this location on gcp https://console.cloud.google.com/compute/metadata/sshKeys, so that the master node vm can access the dev vm.

 Head back to the master node vm and lets install Nginx plus test the connection.
 ```sh